zowe/sample-node-api/README.md

 ## Steps

 **Note**
-`Only rest api with https support can be deployed behind API/ML, make sure to enable https support in your respective api.
+`Only rest api with https support can be deployed behind API/ML, make sure to enable https support in your rest api.
 `